Lisa Jane Weightman: Career

 Weightman improved her best world cross country performance at the 2009 IAAF World Cross Country Championships, finishing seventeenth and heading the Australian team to seventh place in the rankings.
 At the 2009 Christchurch Half Marathon, she was the first past the post to record her first major win on the road running circuit.
 She competed at her first World Championships in Athletics later that season as Australia's only participant in the women's marathon; she placed eighteenth overall and set a new personal best over the distance with a time of 2:30:42.

 She improved further in the marathon at the start of the following year, dominating the Nagano Olympic Commemorative Marathon from the 15 km mark to the finish.
 She knocked almost two minutes off her previous best time to win in 2:28:48, making her the first Australian to win the race.
 She was selected for the event at the 2010 Commonwealth Games in New Delhi.
 She fell away from the leading pack on two occasions but managed to make up the deficit both times and won the bronze medal in a time of 2:35.25, although she had to be taken from the finish line in a wheelchair due to her exhaustion.
 She won the 10 km run of the Gold Coast Marathon-event on 1 July 2012 in Gold Coast, Queensland, Australia finishing in front of Emma Moffatt.
 At the 2012 Summer Olympics, she finished in 17th place.
-She came 31st in the marathon at the 2016 Rio Olympics in 2:34:41 and 26th marathon at the 2020 Tokyo Olympics.
+She came 31st in the marathon at the 2016 Rio Olympics in 2:34:41 and 26th in the marathon at the 2020 Tokyo Olympics.
 She achieved a PB of 2:24:00 and came 15th at the 2022 Berlin Marathon.